alicewy/alicewy.github.io/projects/project-2.md

 ---
 layout: project
 type: project
-image: images/fridgeeLogo.png
+image: images/LearningAssistanceCenter.jpg
-title: Converting an F to a C
+title: Tutoring a Door Off
-permalink: projects/TemperatureConverter
+permalink: projects/LAC
 date: 2017
 labels:

-  - C
+  - Discrete Mathematics
   - Java

 summary: A temperature conversion program with a user interface that converts a temperature from fahrenheit to celsius, given the fahrenheit input.